Articles

 Moist soil usually has better conductive properties than dry which means good electrical geo-connection and low resistance but if it contains sand, rocks and clay, the resistance usually increases.
 Wet and dry cycles also create air gaps in the soil, disrupting the contact with covered electrodes.
 Seismic activity, vibration, fluctuating water-tables, and sand migration are other factors responsible for changed contact resistance.

-Not having a failsafe ground or earth testing system in place can invite expensive equipment replacements, lead to loss of mission-critical data.
+Not having a failsafe ground or earth testing system in place can invite expensive equipment replacements and lead to loss of mission-critical data.
 It also puts both life and property at risk.
 When vital equipment is left without adequate grounding and bonding, it can experience damaging voltage surges and spikes.

 Alternating failures can also invite problems from random shocks that leave equipment out of order.
 Such failures are also difficult to diagnose because the actual cause of failure is in fact, lack of ground testing.
 For instance, when random shocks were experienced in the shower area of a fire station, extensive testing revealed that a part of the structure was operating like a capacitor.
 This happened because of static electricity buildup and without adequate grounding and bonding; the electricity was discharged through an individual.
 This problem was intermittent as the energy buildup took time to reach to a discharge point.
 However, these micro-shocks are rarely dangerous and can be a common-place in HV substations (132kV-400kV) where the impressed voltages in steady-state are so high that any resistance in joints (no matter how small) sets up the micro-shock.
 But, all of this could have easily been avoided with regular electrical maintenance.